grafana/cog/package_templates/go/README.md

 A set of tools, types and libraries for building and manipulating Grafana objects in Go.

+> ℹ️ This branch contains types and builders generated for Grafana {{ .Extra.GrafanaVersion }}

 ## Maturity

 > _The code in this repository should be considered experimental.
 Documentation is only